iotaledger/identity.rs/examples/README.md

 ## Advanced Examples

-The following advanced examples, showing how DID Alias Outputs can interact with other Layer 1 primitives, are available:
+The following advanced examples are available:

 | Name                                                       | Information                                                                                              |
 | :--------------------------------------------------------- | :------------------------------------------------------------------------------------------------------- |